Neon Genesis Evangelion (video game)

 Evangelion 64 was developed by BEC, a company formed as a joint venture between Bandai and Human Entertainment, and supervised by Gainax.
 The game received mixed reviews, though it was a moderate commercial success.
 Several critics identified its graphics and cutscenes as being of higher quality than other games on the Nintendo 64, with some calling it one of the system's most technically impressive titles.
 However, reviewers were primarily critical of its lack of interactivity, reliance on button-tapping sequences, and limited appeal to players unfamiliar with the series.
-A sequel, Neon Genesis Evangelion 2, was released for the PlayStation 2 in 2003.